Let me transport you into the craziest three days I have ever experienced.

 We shot the wide scenes at the cabin when suddenly, an unforeseen plague of parasites infested us like the Egyptians – midges.
 How else can I describe midges but tiny little vampires the size of a breadcrumb?
 They come like a horde and befall everything that has a warmer temperature than the 15 degrees of the Scottish Highlands.
 There was no escaping them.
 No spray, to shield, nothing.

 We had to wrap up before we could get all the shots, in the hope the plague would subside in the morning.
-But it didn’t.
+It didn’t.

 The crew was enthusiastic but exhausted by now.

 The D.O.P. made an amazing job of lighting both interior and exterior.
 We could even ignite some fires in barrels.
-The rest was inserted in post.
+The rest was inserted in postproduction.

-Could you ever tell that all of the close-up shots at the cabin were actually shot in a park in London?
-Amazing what film magic can do.
+Let’s see if you can tell that the close-up shots at the cabin were actually shot in a park in London?
+You’ll be amazed at what film magic can do.

 Those three days have been exhausting.
 But during this time, we produced amazing imagery, met incredible people and learned a lot about film production and adventure.